electrichive/waggledance/index.md

 ### Level 2: Beginner
 Follow a program to learn and develop useful skills in programming.
-4. Research & pick a way to dive into hardcore learning (1 - 2 weeks)
+4. Research and pick an in-depth learning program (1 - 2 weeks)
 5. Work through the learning program.
 (3 months - 2 years)

 ### Level 3: Intermediate